Campden House Fire Sunday March 23rd 1862

 Newark on Trent by Peter Tarleton Wikipedia CC BY-SA 2.0 Newark & the Penny Loaf Day

+I will move the Dorothy Thurtle content to International Women’s Day, by next year.
+Which leaves us with an abrupt change of subject!
 On the 11th March 1644, the Parliamentary forces were besieging the Royalist-held Newark-on-Trent.
 Newark was a strategic centre as it was on the River Trent and on a major road junction.
-Here, the Great North Road (A1 from London to the North) and the Fosse Way (from Exeter, via the Cotswolds to Leicester) met.
+Here, the Great North Road (A1 from London to the North) and the Fosse Way (from Exeter, via the Cotswolds to Leicester) meet.
 It was vital for the King, as the roads linked Chester and York to Oxford.
 Oxford was the King’s HQ; Chester was the key to Wales and the North West.
 York controlled access to the North East.

 Newark withheld three sieges and only ‘fell’ when King Charles I surrendered.
 The Castle and other military defences were slighted.